|Home > Help >Membership & account>Rules & policies>Payment surcharges policy|

 eBay- Payment surcharges policy

-Sellers are not allowed to charge eBay buyers an additional fee for using ordinary forms of payment, including credit cards, electronic transfers, PayPal, and ProPay.
+Sellers are not allowed to charge eBay buyers an additional fee for using ordinary forms of payment, including credit cards, electronic transfers, and PayPal.
 These costs should be included in the price of the item and should not be charged separately.

 See our accepted payment policy.
 Wire transfers, checks, and money orders can only be used as payment methods for specific listing categories.